Cart

 Reverb, delay & echo effect pedal

-Tape delay was invented in the late 40s when Les Paul strung two Ampex Model 200A reel-to-reel tape recorders together.
-A little later, in 1953, Ray Butts invented the Echosonic, the first actual tape delay unit.
-This would be followed up by the Echoplex EP-1 in 1961 from Mike Battle and the Space Echo from Roland in 1974.
+The Tape Delay was invented in the late 1940s when Les Paul linked two Ampex Model 200A tape recorders.
+A few years later, in 1953, Ray Butts developed the Echosonic, the first true tape delay unit.
+This was followed by Mike Battle's Echoplex EP-1 in 1961 and Roland's Space Echo in 1974.

 Lire la suite